18: 3 Omega-3, Alpha-linolenic Benefits and Nutrition Facts

 The Nutritional Benefits of Fish Roe

-Fish roe is a great source of protein, which is essential for building and repairing tissues in the body.
-It is especially beneficial for athletes and those looking to increase their muscle mass.
+Sardines are a great source of high-quality protein, which is essential for building and repairing tissues in the body.
+Protein also helps in the production of enzymes, hormones, and other important molecules.

 Vitamins and Minerals